snyk-labs/nopp/README.md

 # nopp

-`NoPP` (No Prototype Pollution) – tiny helper to prevent Prototype Pollution vulnerabilities in your app regardless if they introduced in your own code or in 3rd-party code.
+`NoPP` (No Prototype Pollution) – tiny helper to protect against Prototype Pollution vulnerabilities in your application regardless if they introduced in your own code or in 3rd-party code.

-## When to use?

-You need to use this package in:
+## Why should you use this package?

+Prototype Pollution vulnerabilities are about 25% of all discovered vulnerabilities in the JS ecosystem and probably the most popular ones.
+While ~25% of them are not fixable by upgrading to a newer version, this package will protect you even in case you're using a package that contains a Prototype Pollution vulnerability

+## What type of applications should use this package?

-- CLI applications.
+- CLI applications
-- Web applications.
+- Web applications
-- Front-end application.
+- Front-end application

-You should not use this package if you implement a package because it can cause a side effects.
+## You should not use this package in case

+- Your code is a library
+- You do <Kiril to add> during run time

 ## How to use